-We are currently a nine-member board comprised of area leaders who are committed to providing quality educational options in our community.
+We are currently a board comprised of area leaders who are committed to providing quality educational options in our community.
 Our bylaws give us the ability to expand to 11 members.
 Board members shall not have the authority or ability to formulate or implement policy on an individual basis and all decisions shall be made collectively in accordance with board procedure.

-Highlights of our demonstrated capacity include educators and business executives holding advanced degrees in business, management and finances working with top school administrators all over the country, presenting and delivering presentations to educators and business professionals at а national level, two certified public accountants, Executive Director for a national magazine consulting in areas of public relations, marketing and graphic design, a Regional General Manager for a national hotel chain, small business owners and a former executive of a Fortune 200 company with responsibilities in budget oversight, personnel management, recruitment and financial management, and multiple examples of community outreach.
-These experiences and skill sets are advantageous in marketing the schools and engaging the media, securing available and affordable land for facilities, understanding the education model and curriculum, including various assessment that are used through the year, as well as reviewing and questioning the authenticity of the monthly budget.
+Highlights of the board's demonstrated capacity include educators and business executives holding advanced degrees in business, management and finances working with top school administrators all over the country, delivering presentations to educators and business professionals at a national level.
+We also have two certified public accountants, Executive Director for a national magazine consulting in areas of public relations, marketing and graphic design, a Regional General Manager for a national hotel chain, small business owners and a former executive of a Fortune 200 company with responsibilities in budget oversight, personnel management, recruitment and financial management, and multiple examples of community outreach.
+These experiences and skill sets are advantageous in marketing the schools and engaging the media, securing available and affordable land for facilities, understanding the education model and curriculum, including various assessments that are used throughout the year, as well as reviewing and questioning the authenticity of the monthly budget.

-Monthly board meetings will be publicized on our school's website, as well as on the doors of the school itself.
-Parents will be welcome and acknowledged and public comment is welcome at every meeting.
+Monthly board meetings will be publicized on the school's website, as well as on the doors of the school.
+Parents will be welcomed and acknowledged, and public comment is encouraged at every meeting.
 We will follow up with the Principal and CSUSA when needed to insure complaints and suggestions are handled properly and timely.
-Monthly board meetings will include a detailed principal's report and detailed financial reports evaluated by us in partnership with CSUSA.
+Monthly board meetings will include a detailed principal's report and detailed financial reports evaluated by the board in partnership with CSUSA.

-We will evaluate the success of Kannapolis Charter Academy and the principal by continuous monitoring, quarterly, semi-annual and annual surveys and active and effective representation of all stakeholders to ensure that the school will be an educational and operational success.
+We will evaluate the success of Mooresville Charter Academy and the principal by continuous monitoring, quarterly, semi-annual and annual surveys, and active and effective representation of all stakeholders to ensure that the school will be an educational and operational success.

-Kannapolis Charter Academy will have a Parent Teacher Committee (PTC) that will meet on a regular basis.
-The PTC will work closely with school administration and the governing board to identify opportunities for school programming, fundraising, and special events to meet the needs of the school and its students.
+Mooresville Charter Academy will have a Parent Teacher Committee (PTC) that will meet on a regular basis.
+The PTC will work closely with school opportunities for administration identify and the board to programming, fundraising, and special events to meet the needs of the school and its students.
 Given the areas of expertise represented by the governing board members, the active parental participation through the PTC, and the day to day oversight of CSUSA, there will be active and effective representation of key stakeholders.